nutype/node-shell-cmd/readme.md

 3. Place the binary in your `PATH`, such as `/usr/sbin`.
 If you're using Windows, then you have two options:
     * Install [Cygwin](http://www.cygwin.com/install.html) and copy the binary into the appropriate Cygwin `/usr/sbin` directory
     * Make sure the `node` command is in your `PATH` environment variable (this should be handled for you automatically by the Node.js installer), navigate to the directory which contains the `node-shell-cmd` binary and do: `node node-shell-cmd`
+4. If you're using Linux, you need to have the following binaries in your `PATH`:
+    * ...todo...

 If you want to use the Node.js module: